Year 1 - Exploring the principles of design.

 - Design Thinking: dissertation

-Field trips abroad are offered each year in addition to site and factory visits.
-Recent field trips in the school have included such places as Hungary, Portugal, Italy and Spain.
-Field trips are a very popular option because they offer the opportunity to experience design and culture first hand with your tutors.
+Field trips abroad are offered each year, in addition to site and factory visits, providing an.opportunity to experience design and culture first-hand with your tutors.
+Recent field trips have included Hungary, Portugal, Italy and Spain.

-Field trips, site visits and factory visits are optional and an additional cost to the course fees.
-Typical costs of overseas field trips range from £300 to £600.
+Such trips are optional and are an additional course cost.
+Typically overseas field trips range from £300 to £600.
 Local and UK field trips, site visits and factory visits typically cost between £1 and £300.

 - increasing your employability within an international market

 - boosting your language skills

 - building your confidence in adapting to new situations

 While on exchange you will gain credits which count towards your degree.